colleen547/sql-challenge/README.md

 <b>Data Analysis</b>
-Once you have a complete database, do the following:
+Once you have a complete database, the following were created:

    1.)
 Lists the following details of each employee: employee number, last name, first name, sex, and salary.